Waterdrips/waterdrips2.github.io/drafts/2020-01-07-inlets-pro.md

 ![inlets tweet](/images/inlets-tweet.png)

+I'm not sure I fully get why people seem to love tunneling network traffic into places where it's either specifically disallowed (Corporate networks) or places that it makes

 # Why Inlets Pro?

 Inlets Pro is a commercial extension to inlets, you can [try it out and contact OpenFaaS for more information](https://github.com/inlets/inlets-pro-pkg#getting-a-license-key--more-info)